Prosecution Results

 Dishonesty

-R v [anonymised pending further proceedings], 2025, [A] Crown Court – prosecuted at trial a father and son for a series of thefts and burglaries over a 9 month period in which there was no direct evidence linking the defendants to the offences; all of the Crown's evidence was circumstantial.
+R v [anonymised pending further proceedings], 2025, Cambridge Crown Court – prosecuted at trial a father and son for a series of thefts and burglaries over a 9 month period in which there was no direct evidence linking the defendants to the offences; all of the Crown's evidence was circumstantial.
 Five-day trial ended in unanimous guilty verdicts against both defendants on all counts.

 R v Jakeman, 2024, St Albans Crown Court – cashpoint robbery of a disabled victim in his 80s.
 For over a year the defence had been a denial that this defendant was the robber.
 Considerable pre-trial work was done with the OIC to shore up every aspect of the prosecution case, which resulted in a G plea on the day of trial.
 The OIC, working her last case before retirement, later wrote "I really enjoyed working on the case with you.
 Thanks for making my last experience as an OIC at court such a pleasant experience".